Dispatcher.Invoke Method (DispatcherPriority, Delegate, Object, Object)

 [BrowsableAttribute(false)] public object Invoke( DispatcherPriority priority, Delegate method, object arg, params object args )

 The priority, relative to the other pending operations in the Dispatcher event queue, the specified method is invoked.

 A delegate to a method that takes multiple arguments, which is pushed onto the Dispatcher event queue.

 An object to pass as an argument to the given method.

 An array of objects to pass as arguments to the given method.

-Arg can be a null reference (Nothing in Visual Basic) if an argument is not needed
+Arg can be null if an argument is not needed

 Invoke is a synchronous operation; therefore, control will not return to the calling object until after the callback returns.